jeromeNoir/HDrive17_exemples/README.md

 [webpage:] (https://henschel-robotics.ch/)
 email Chris Henschel: info@henschel-robotics.ch

+# NOTES
-YOU NEED PYTHON 3.8.XX AND NUMPY 1.XX
+-YOU NEED PYTHON 3.8.XX AND NUMPY 1.XX
+-the IP of the drive is 192.168.1.102
+-the IP of the host PC with ethernet connection must be set manually to 192.168.1.222

 # INITIALISATION